Helmut Beckmann: Psychomotor psychoses

 Clinically, his major affinity was to the psychomotor psychoses.
 His examinations were based on the profound knowledge of his predecessors, and he taught us to meticulously observe the clinical pictures.

-This resulted in a profound progress towards an etiological differentiation of the catatonic psychoses, which finally demonstrated a confirmed and significant linkage of periodic catatonia to chromosome 15q15, despite considerable genetic heterogeneity.
+This resulted in profound progress towards an etiological differentiation of the catatonic psychoses, which finally demonstrated a confirmed and significant linkage of periodic catatonia to chromosome 15q15, despite considerable genetic heterogeneity.

 In the light of these findings, the spectrum of psychoses with schizophrenic and schizophrenia-like symptoms did not appear to be a continuum of disorders, but seemed rather to consist of different, clinically sharply distinguished subgroups with different genetic, somatic and psychosocial origins.

 Although his findings were not readily accepted, he always hoped that reservations about a nosological differentiation of endogenous psychoses would one day give way to a fruitful discussion of its findings and implications.

 In Helmut Beckmann, the psychiatric community loses a person who translated brilliant ideas into practical research to advance scientific and clinical knowledge on the etiology of mental disorders and treatment of patients with mental disorders.

 Education and work

-After the study of medicine in Cologne, Düsseldorf, Heidelberg and Munich, he trained in psychiatry at the Psychiatric District Hospital of Haar/Munich and moved to the Department of Psychiatry, University of Munich, as research assistant in 1971.
+After the study of medicine at the University of Cologne, Heinrich Heine University Düsseldorf, Heidelberg University, and LMU Munich, he trained in psychiatry at the Psychiatric District Hospital of Haar near Munich and moved to the Department of Psychiatry at LMU Munich, as research assistant in 1971.

 Under the aegis of H. Hippius and N. Matussek, he was involved in clinical and biochemical studies in the emerging field of psychopharmacology, including a research fellowship at F.K.
 Goodwin's group at the National Institute of Mental Health (NIMH), Bethesda, MD, USA.

-In 1978, he received an appointment as university lecturer in ‘Clinical Psychiatry’ at the University of Munich [‘Habilitation’].
-In the same year, he moved to the Central Institute of Mental Health, Mannheim (Head H. Häfner), where he was appointed Professor at the Faculty of Medicine of the University of Heidelberg in 1978 and Vice-Director in 1983.
+In 1978, he received an appointment as university lecturer in ‘Clinical Psychiatry’ at LMU Munich [‘Habilitation’].
+In the same year, he moved to the Central Institute of Mental Health, Mannheim (Head H. Häfner), where he was appointed Professor at the Faculty of Medicine of Heidelberg University in 1978 and Vice-Director in 1983.

 Two years later, in 1985, he became head of the Department of Psychiatry and Psychotherapy at the University of Würzburg, a position he held until his retirement in May 2006.